-Hewlett Packard Enterprise Co. closed out its first year as an independent company with a fiscal fourth quarter earnings report that narrowly missed revenue forecasts but slightly exceeding earnings-per-share estimates.
+Hewlett Packard Enterprise Co. closed out its first year as an independent company with a fiscal fourth quarter earnings report that narrowly missed revenue forecasts but slightly exceeded earnings-per-share estimates.

 The maker of computer servers, storage and networking gear and services also forecast a profit of 44 cents a share in the current quarter, a bit shy of consensus estimates of 46 cents.
 Shares, which fell 1 percent in regular trading, declined almost 2 percent in after-hours trading.